General account questions

 3. If you signed up without an account and without an email address, you will need to contact the sign up creator to make the change for you.

 If you don't have any of these things, you need to contact the sign up creator, school, or organization to request the link.
 Or, ask your mom.
-Seriously, she probably knows what it is.
+Seriously, she probably knows where it is.

 Um, that's two questions so we're going to have to charge extra for the answer.
-The RSVP format (where every person must RSVP, not just sign up) is available for any one-time events.
+The RSVP format (where every person must RSVP, not just sign up) is available for any one-time event.
 At Step 3:Dates & Times you'll select the "One-time" option.
 After you enter the date and time, you'll click "Continue" to advance to Step 4: Slots.
 At the bottom of this page you'll see "Layout Settings" and here you will select the RSVP format option.
-The RSVP function is most useful for parties and potlucks where you need to get a headcount of who is coming.
+The RSVP option is most useful for parties and potlucks where you need to get a headcount of who is coming.
 For sign ups where people are mainly signing up to do or bring something, stick to our standard sign up format.
 Got it?
 Great.
 Now please leave a quarter on your keyboard and we'll pick it up later.

 Great question.
 Because you have to absolutely make sure someone brings the deviled eggs.
 The ones with the paprika on the top.
 Yummmmm.
 We'll pause a second here so you can wipe the drool off your keyboard.